-Rubie’s has a sprawling manufacturing and distribution base—including 12 factories in China, four in the U.S., and six warehouses in New York, Arizona and South Carolina.
+Rubie’s has a sprawling manufacturing and distribution base—including four in the U.S., and six warehouses in New York, Arizona and South Carolina.
 Until a recent website redesign, Rubie’s displayed its product catalog online, but most orders, especially from smaller retailers, were faxed in or e-mailed with specific product specifications included in attached Excel spreadsheets.

 But a series of custom focus groups, revealed many retailers and a movie studio wanted more e-commerce operations with product specifications and configuration tools.

 Working with Guidance, a web design and development agency, Rubie’s upgraded its B2B e-commerce site, at Rubies.com, using a technology platform from Magento.
-The new website was designed with a dealer portal and features that enable business buyers to track quotes, view detailed order histories, and manage their credit online.
+The new website was designed with a dealer portal and features that enable business buyers to new website was designed with a dealer portal and features that enable business buyers to see current wholesale pricing, view detailed order histories, and track up to date inventory quantities.
 The site also lets business customers place orders online by entering SKUs, uploading database or spreadsheet files, or choosing items from pre-set requisition lists.
-Rubie’s sales reps can create customer orders and respond to online quote requests with tools for tracking quotes, calculating discounts and correspondence.

 Rubie’s, which carries an inventory of about 50,000 products, won’t release specific e-commerce metrics, including sales.
 But web sales have doubled and the average orders are higher, says head of digital Troy Barnes.
 “We have definitely experienced increased order velocity, site traffic and customer satisfaction,” he says.
 “In addition, we have found the higher amount of online orders that have been replacing the previous phone and fax orders have led to an even higher accuracy in order processing.”

-The updated e-commerce site, which Rubie’s launched in the first quarter of 2017, came fully online in time for Halloween and is generating more e-commerce orders from its smaller merchants, Beige says.
-“Many of our customers who are small mom-and-pop-style stores have been reluctant to embrace new technology, but many of our customers have been moving from placing their reorders throughout the year via phone or fax to placing them through the website,” he says.
-“We have certain specific customers who are typically placing orders for restocking through the web at least once a week.”
+The updated e-commerce site, which Rubie’s launched in the first quarter of 2017, came fully online in time for Halloween and is generating more e-commerce orders from its smaller merchants, Beige says. ““Many of our customers are small mom-and-pop-style stores who have previously been reluctant to embrace new technology, but we are slowly seeing more of them moving away from placing their reorders via phone or fax towards now placing reorders through the website.” he says.

 Sign up for a complimentary subscription to B2BecNews, a twice-weekly newsletter that covers technology and business trends in the growing B2B e-commerce industry.
 B2BecNews is published by Vertical Web Media LLC, which also publishes DigitalCommerce360.com, Internet Retailer and Internet Health Management.
 Follow Mark Brohan on Twitter @markbrohan.